IRB Application Process

 All research conducted at Saint Xavier University which involves human or animal subjects must first be reviewed by the Institutional Review Board (IRB).
 The mission of IRB is to assure that ethical guidelines for research are followed.
 IRB reviews each research proposal and will either approve the proposal or make a formal request for changes to meet ethical guidelines for human subjects research stated by the Collaborative Institutional Training Initiative (CITI), National Institutes of Health (NIH), and/or American Psychological Association (APA).
 In cases of animal or other sensitive research, the proposal will be reviewed by the entire IRB committee.
 The committee consists of faculty members representing all four schools, the broader professional community, and the general public.

-Complete IRB applications (including accompanying documents) should be submitted via email (as a single Word document) to firstname.lastname@example.org in the Office of Academic Affairs.
-The application will be logged and forwarded to the IRB Chair/Co-Chair.
-Additionally, you will need to print a hard copy of the signature box page of the main application form and any administrator consent forms, collect the required signatures, and bring or mail these items to the Office of Academic Affairs (Warde Academic Center, Room A209) on the Chicago Campus.
-Complete submission instructions may be viewed on the Helpful Hints web page.
+Complete IRB applications (including accompanying documents in ONE continuous PDF file) should be submitted via the IRB Submission Canvas Course (again as a single pdf document).
+Additionally, you will need to print a hard copy of the signature box page of the main application form and any administrator consent forms, collect the required signatures, and upload these items as a part of the submission.
+Complete submission instructions may be viewed on the Helpful Hints page.
 If you are a student, your faculty sponsor is responsible for reviewing and signing your application forms for IRB review (and the consent form, if applicable) prior to submission to the IRB.

 After an initial review of the research protocol, an IRB member will contact the researcher to inform him or her of the following: